Karl is a longtime freelancer who's passionate about music, art, and writing.

 Memebrane‘s I Am Become Death, the Destroyer of Worlds oozes desolation, despair and darkness.
 It is an uncompromising glance into bleak darkness, forcing one to stare into the blackness of the void.
-The sonic landscape of the music is gritty, sharp-edged and full of seething threat.
+The sonic landscape of the music is gritty, sharp-edged and full of seething threats.
 Memebrane’s music grabs a hold of the listener, holding them still and making them listen as it lays out its harsh vision of the world.

 The range of sounds used on I Am Become Death, the Destroyer of Worlds all create a sense of emptiness, aggression and danger.
 They are grating, metallic and full of shadows as they growl and scream through the tracks.
 Rare moments of delicate, light synth sounds seem to heighten the enormity of the black gulfs into which the listener falls.